johannesmiedema/PhenoFreeze/README.md

 ![cmd](https://github.com/johannesmiedema/FreezerClassifier/actions/workflows/R-CMD-check.yaml/badge.svg) ![R](https://github.com/johannesmiedema/FreezerClassifier/actions/workflows/r.yml/badge.svg)

-# phenoFreeze
+# PhenoFreeze
-phenoFreeze is an R package which can be used to predict behavioral endophenotypes after auditory aversive conditioning (AAC)[1].
-Designed for the classification using the described experimental setup[1], phenoFreeze can classify animals into sustained and phasic freezers using sex-specific machine-learning models.
+PhenoFreeze is an R package which can be used to predict behavioral endophenotypes after auditory aversive conditioning (AAC)[1].
+Designed for the classification using the described experimental setup[1], PhenoFreeze can classify animals into sustained and phasic freezers using sex-specific machine-learning models.

 <img width="1070" alt="workflow" src="https://github.com/johannesmiedema/FreezerClassifier/assets/105965619/23cf17b1-947c-490f-8a56-8ee37016cca4">

-First, phenoFreeze performs regression analysis, obtaining coefficients of a loglinear model for each individual freezing curve.
+First, PhenoFreeze performs regression analysis, obtaining coefficients of a loglinear model for each individual freezing curve.
 These model coefficients are then used by sex-specifc machine-learning models to classify animals into sustained and phasic freezers.

 ## Installation
 This package can be directly installed from github using devtools: